Khmer Empire: Ecological breakdown

-Ecological failure and infrastructural breakdown is a new alternative theory regarding the end of the Khmer Empire.
+Ecological failure and infrastructural breakdown is an alternative theory regarding the end of Kambuja.
 Scientists working on the Greater Angkor Project believe that the Khmers had an elaborate system of reservoirs and canals used for trade, transportation, and irrigation.
 The canals were used for harvesting rice.
 As the population grew there was more strain on the water system.
 During the fourteenth and fifteenth centuries, there were also severe climatic changes impacting the water management system.

 Periods of drought led to decreases in agricultural productivity, and violent floods due to monsoons damaged the infrastructure during this vulnerable time.
 To adapt to the growing population, trees were cut down from the Kulen hills and cleared out for more rice fields.
 That created rain runoff carrying sediment to the canal network.
 Any damage to the water system would have enormous consequences.

 Plague

-The plague theory, which suggests a severe epidemic outbreak might have hit the heavily populated Angkor and contributed to the fall of the empire, has been reconsidered.
+The plague theory, which suggests a severe epidemic outbreak may have hit the heavily populated Angkor and contributed to the fall of the empire, has been reconsidered.
 By the 14th century, the Black Death had affected Asia, as the plague first appeared in China around 1330 and reached Europe around 1345.
 Most seaports along the line of travel from China to Europe felt the impact of the disease, which might have had a severe impact on life throughout Southeast Asia.
-Possible diseases include bubonic plague, smallpox and malaria.
+Possible diseases include bubonic plague, smallpox, and malaria.

 Angkor after the 15th century

-In any event, there is evidence for a further period of use of Angkor.
-Under the rule of King Barom Reachea I (reigned 1566–1576), who temporarily succeeded in driving back Ayutthaya, the royal court was briefly returned to Angkor.
+There is evidence for a further period of use of Angkor after the 15th century.
+Under the rule of Khmer king Barom Reachea I (reigned 1566–1576), who temporarily succeeded in driving back Ayutthaya, the royal court was briefly returned to Angkor.
 Inscriptions from the 17th century testify to Japanese settlements alongside those of the remaining Khmer.
-The best-known inscription tells of Ukondayu Kazufusa, who celebrated the Khmer New Year there in 1632.
-However, in following decades the Japanese community was absorbed into the local Khmer community, owing to the lack of new Japanese arrivals and very little possibility of renewing their community.
+The best-known inscription tells of Ukondayu Kazufusa, who celebrated the Khmer New Year in Angkor in 1632.
+However, in the following decades the Japanese community was absorbed into the local Khmer community, owing to a lack of new Japanese arrivals and thus little possibility of renewing their community.

 Culture and society

-Much of what is known of the ancient Khmer society comes from the many bas-reliefs and also the first-hand Chinese accounts of Zhou Daguan, which provide information on 13th-century Cambodia and earlier.
-The bas-reliefs of Angkor temples, such as those in Bayon, describe everyday life of the ancient Khmer kingdom, including scenes of palace life, naval battles on the river or lakes, and common scenes of the marketplace.
+Much of what is known about Kambuja comes from the bas-reliefs of Angkor's temples and the first-hand accounts of Chinese diplomat Zhou Daguan (The Customs of Cambodia), which provide information on 13th-century Cambodia and earlier.
+The bas-reliefs, such as those in the Bayon, describe everyday life in the ancient Khmer kingdom, including scenes of palace life, naval battles on the river and lakes, and common scenes of the marketplace.